GoogleCloudPlatform/spanner-migration-tool/docs/reverse-replication/ReverseReplicationUserGuide.md

 In this case, check if you observe the following:

-- ***The watermark of the Spanner to Sink pipeline does not advance***

-    This happens when the job is hit with a huge backlog, that leads to infinite loop.
-The recovery steps are covered [here](#recovery-steps-for-the-infinte-loop).

-- ***PubSub message count is not decreasing and the same data is being written back to source repeatedly***

-    This happens when the time to write all messages to source database and send an ACK to PubSub exceeds the deadline.
-Ensure the ACK deadline for the subscriptions are high enough (10 minutes is the highest value, consider bumping it to that).
-If still facing this issue, consider moving the Dataflow job writing to source database geographically closer to the source database.

-- ***There is data in change stream yet not present in Pub/Sub***
+- ***There is data in change stream yet not present in GCS***

     Records of below nature are dropped from reverse replication.
 Check the Dataflow logs to see if they are dropped.
     1. Records which are forward migrated.
     2. Shard Id based routing could not be performed since the shard id value could not be determined.
     3. The record was deleted on Cloud Spanner and the deleted record was removed from Cloud Spanner due to lapse of retention period by the time the record was to be reverse replicated.

-- ***There is data in Pub/Sub yet not present in source database***
+- ***There is data in GCS yet not present in source database***

-   Check worker logs to ensure that records are being read from PubSub.
+   Check worker logs to ensure that records are being read from GCS.
 Filter the logs based on logical shard id of the shard you want to check.
-It should have messages like below, which indicate records are being read from Pub/Sub.
+It should have messages like below, which indicate records are being read from GCS.

     ![DataflowLog](https://services.google.com/fh/files/misc/recordsreadfrompubsub.png)